China Visa from Dubai: Complete Application Guide 2026

 For most Dubai residents, an individual L tourist visa offers greater flexibility than a group visa.
 If you are part of a large family travelling together, OraVisa recommends comparing individual visa applications against the group option based on your specific travel dates and itinerary, as the cost and complexity differ.

-The 144-Hour Transit Without Visa (TWOV) Policy
+The 240-Hour Visa-Free Transit Policy

-China 144-Hour TWOV: Key Facts
+China 240-Hour Visa-Free Transit: Key Facts

 | Factor | Details |